squid-cache/squid-cache.github.io/Translations.rst

  {i} Languages specified by their full name (ie ''English'') are not able to be auto-negotiated.
 They are now deprecated and due for removal as soon as ISO coded versions are made available.

+=== Installing on Debian and Ubuntu ===

+Starting with Debian Squeeze or Ubuntu Karmic the langpack bundle is available as a package '''squid-langpack'''.

+Install that package and update your squid.conf settings as above.
+Noting that the error page files are now installed under '''/usr/share/squid-langpack'''

+== Troubleshooting ==
 === Now I keep getting: "Unable to load default error language files.
 Reset to backups." ===

 The language code you have entered in squid.conf for ''error_default_language'' does not match any of the currently installed error page translations.